SwedbankPay/developer.swedbankpay.com/_includes/payment-link.md

 * [Swish][swish]
 * [Vipps][vipps]

-When the consumer/end-user starts the purchase process in your merchant or webshop site, you need to make a `POST` request towards Swedbank Pay with your *Purchase* information.
+When the payer starts the purchase process in your merchant or webshop site, you need to make a `POST` request towards Swedbank Pay with your *Purchase* information.
 You receive a Payment Link (same as redirect URL) in response.

-You have to distribute the Payment Link to the consumer through your order system, using channels like e-mail or SMS.
+You have to distribute the Payment Link to the payer through your order system, using channels like e-mail or SMS.

-{% include alert.html type="informative" icon="info" body="When sending information
+{% include alert.html type="informative" icon="info" body="When sending
-in e-mail/SMS, it is strongly recommended that you add information about your terms and conditions, including purchase information and price. **See recommendations in the next section.**" %}
+information in e-mail/SMS, it is strongly recommended that you add information about your terms and conditions, including purchase information and price. **See recommendations in the next section.**" %}

-When the consumer clicks on the Payment Link, the Swedbank Pay payment page will open, letting the consumer enter the payment details (varying depending on payment instrument) in a secure Swedbank Pay hosted environment.
+When the payer clicks on the Payment Link, the Swedbank Pay payment page will open, letting him or her enter the payment details (varying depending on payment instrument) in a secure Swedbank Pay hosted environment.
 {% if show_3d_secure %}
 When paying with credit card and if required, Swedbank Pay will handle 3-D